OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-87-en.md

 We believe that open-source chips do not equate to low performance or low quality.
 Open source will profoundly change the cost structure of chip development, providing a new paradigm for chip design in the industry.

 In the past two weeks, the frontend has fixed functional and performance bugs caused by the integration of the new BPU, while continuing performance exploration and tuning.
+The backend continues to fix performance bugs in the instruction execution related modules and optimize timing and performance.
 The memory access and cache teams have fixed some bugs and refactored some code to advance the development of V3.

 <!-- more -->